ruleoftwo/gh-test-repo/docs/index.md

 # Test Docs

-This is a test site for validating the GitHub Pages workflow.
+This is a test site for validating the GitHub Pages workflow v2.